MoonPoet/xaprb-src/content/blog/my-workout-regimen.md

 - **First Thing**.
 I wake up, drink a cup of coffee, journal, meditate, and hit it hard before breakfast.
 As a bonus, science shows that exercising before eating has a lot of benefits.
 - **Constantly Varied**.
-I come up wth something new every day and rarely do any type of standardized workout.
+I come up with something new every day and rarely do any type of standardized workout.
 There are plenty of [named benchmark workouts](https://crossfit.com/cf/faq), and these are great in a pinch when I'm lacking imagination.
 But even when I use them, I'll usually modify them.